Ethics & Malpractice Statement

 Editors will accept and screen submissions in English from any author, regardless of gender, nationality, religious/political/sexual, etc. orientation and beliefs.

-Authors Authors contributing to Journal agree to publish their articles under the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 Unported (CC BY-NC) License allowing third parties to share their work (copy, distribute, transmit) and to adapt it, under the condition that the authors are given credit, that the work is not used for commercial purposes, and that in the event of reuse or distribution, the terms of this license are made clear.
-Authors retain the copyright of their work, with first publication rights granted to IJBEF.
+Authors contributing to the Journal agree to publish their articles under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License allowing third parties to share their work (copy, distribute, transmit) and to adapt it, under the condition that the authors are given credit, that the work is not used for commercial purposes, and that in the event of reuse or distribution, the terms of this license are made clear.
+Authors retain the copyright of their work, with first publication rights granted to IJRBS.
 However, authors are required to transfer copyrights associated with commercial use to the Publisher.

 The Editors reserve the right to edit or otherwise alter all contributions, but authors will receive proofs for approval before publication Reviewers Reviewer should give his/her statement clearly and objectively, avoiding personal criticism and subjectivity.

 All comments and suggestions from the Reviewer should be followed with supporting arguments.
 The reviewer obliges to keep all received manuscripts in strict confidentiality and must not use them for personal advantage.
 The appropriate acknowledgments of all sources of data within the manuscript should be certified by the Reviewer.
 Any similarity to published papers or doubt to plagiarism must be immediately brought to the Editor.
 A reviewer should inform the Editor if having any professional issues, such as falling out of the subject of the manuscript from his/her scope of research, or lack of time to make the proper examination.